sebastian-fuglesang/Komsys/README.md

 # Komsys
-Semester Project for Design av Kommuniserende Systemer
+The purpose of this repositiory is to store and mange the code related to the semester Project for Design av Kommuniserende Systemer.

 # Useful technologies for the project